How to Bring a Steady Stream of Patients to Your Nurse Practitioner Practice

 And plenty of NPs own thriving practices that may not market as much as they should.

-Because attrition is a fact of life for every business.
+Attrition is a fact of life for every practice.

-Ongoing marketing helps maintain a stable number of patients in your practice.
+Ongoing marketing helps to see a consistent number of patients in the practice.

 Where to Go from Here?